ferrywlto/theme-color-playground/README.md

 A powerful, **framework-free** web application that lets you:
 - 🌗 **Design dual-theme color systems** (light & dark mode)
 - 🎨 **Interactive color picking** with real-time preview
+- 🎨 **Interactive gradient blending and suggestion** with real-time preview
 - 📱 **Mobile-first responsive design** that works everywhere
 - 💾 **Export/Import configurations** as JSON files
 - ♿ **Accessibility-compliant** with WCAG guidelines